RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 Here is an example of expected output when running commands
 ```

+# :exclamation: If something goes wrong
+If by some reason you get stuck in a lab.
+Or if there are weird error messages not mentioned on the lab webpage.
+Then here's some solid advice:
+1. This lab has seen plenty of use, so chances are that you have simply not followed the lab instructions.
+Start by reading the lab instructions again, carefully.
+2. If are sure that you are doing things as ordered, perhaps you typed something wrong or had a copy-paste accident.
+Double checking your files content and compare them with the content described here in the lab.
+3. Ask the person beside you if that person also had an issue with what you are doing.
+If so, that may indicate there is actually something wrong.
+4. When you have tried 1-3, raise your hand and someone will come and help you :)

 # Preparations to do the lab

 :exclamation: To get started with the labs, you first needs to get your assigned username and servers.
 This will be provided to you by the people who operates this lab.